-One full time Deputy runs the Broome County Sheriff’s Community Policing office.
+One full-time Deputy runs the Broome County Sheriff’s Community Policing office.
 The Deputy is also assigned as a School Resource Officer.
 The Sheriff’s School Resource Officer (SRO) is currently assigned to the Maine-Endwell and Chenango Valley School Districts.
 The SRO works with School Districts and Families to ensure that children in the districts are afforded a safe and productive environment conducive to a positive education experience.
-The SRO is committed to promote a TRIAD approach to school based law enforcement.
-The TRIAD is a law enforcement, teacher and parent approach to education.
-It allows the officer to act as teacher, counselor and law enforcement officer.
+The SRO is committed to promoting a TRIAD approach to school-based law enforcement.
+The TRIAD is law enforcement, teacher, and parent approach to education.
+It allows the officer to act as a teacher, counselor, and law enforcement officer.
 School Resource Officers work with these partners on a daily basis.
 Educational lessons are developed at the request of each school district.
-These lessons are such but not limited to drug abuse, adolescence, delinquent behavior, violence, laws and policies and law enforcement careers.
+These lessons are but are not limited to drug abuse, adolescence, delinquent behavior, violence, laws and policies, and law enforcement careers.
 The officer is also part of the emergency planning for the districts.
 Officers assist the districts with all emergency plans and training exercises for the plans.
 When needed the officer takes on a more traditional role.
 The SRO is responsible for investigations of criminal and non-criminal incidents in and around the school.
-The SRO often teaches, assists in investigation and lockdown drills at other districts.
+The SRO often educates, assists in police investigations and lockdown drills at other districts.

 The Sheriff’s community policing office currently has eleven active neighborhood watch communities throughout Broome County.
 The neighborhood watch program brings neighbors together to benefit themselves and the police by being extra eyes and ears able to gather information and to report it if necessary.
 Members become more aware of their surroundings and the people that should or should not be in their neighborhood.
 All members of the neighborhood watch are encouraged to take an active role in making their area a safe place in which to live.
 The Sheriff's Office teams up with the National Neighborhood Watch, which is a division of the National Sheriffs' Association.
 Contact our Community Policing Division if you are interested in starting a Neighborhood Watch Group in your community.

-The Community Policing Division is also active in the local TRIAD – an organization that is made up of Sheriff’s, Chiefs of Police and retired persons – for the purpose of implementing effective crime prevention and education programs for senior citizens.
-We speak to many senior citizen groups on safety issues, fraud and telemarketing fraud.
+The Community Policing Division is also active in the local TRIAD – an organization that is made up of Sheriff, Chiefs of Police, and retired persons – for the purpose of implementing effective crime prevention and education programs for senior citizens.
+We speak to many senior citizen groups on safety issues, fraud, and telemarketing fraud.
 Contact our Community Policing Division if you would like a Deputy to speak at your community event.

 To request Project Safe Child: